exonum/exonum-doc/src/advanced/network.md

   each other to reach consensus and add new blocks into the blockchain.
   Validators receive transactions, verify them, and include into a new block.
-The list of the validators is restricted by network maintainers, and normally should consist of 4–15 nodes
+The list of the validators is restricted by network maintainers, and normally should consist of 4–16 nodes.

+!!! note
+    The operability of the network with 4-16 validators has been verified by our research team.
+See section 7.3 of our [whitepaper][whitepaper] on the Exonum consensus algorithm.
+Meanwhile, the system may operate with a larger number of validators.

 ### Light Clients